leharris3/comp-562-final-project/README.md

 - Special thanks to the machine learning instructors at the University of North Carolina at Chapel Hill for their guidance.
 - The dataset providers for their valuable resources.

----

-Feel free to adjust the content to better fit the specifics of your project, such as the details of the dataset, the exact command lines for running the application, and the contribution guidelines.
-A well-documented README is a key part of any successful open-source project, as it helps others understand and engage with your work.